krishnath-24/yelpCamp/README.md

 # started with version 10
 * refactored the middleware
 * added flash messages for the Error handling purpose
+* styled the landing page, added the animation
-* styled the landing page
+* styled the login and register page
+* made the navbar collapse for small screen size.